gwu-libraries/social-feed-manager/README.md

 * edit local_settings.py to set DATA_DIR to the directory where you want streamsample output stored.
-You may wish to adjust SAVE_INTERVAL_SETTINGS, which controls how often sfm will save data.
+You may wish to adjust SAVE_INTERVAL_SECONDS, which controls how often sfm will save data.

 * copy sfm/streamsample.conf to /etc/supervisor/conf.d/